 While most clothes are decorative to some extent, most garments have primarily practical purposes.
 A few items are basically decorative items without any real practical purpose.
 Some of the few purely decorative items are neckwear and sashes.
 Neckwear was of opurse much more common than sashes.
 And we see several different types of neckwear from flamboyant floppy bows to modest string ties.
 Bows were primarily neckwear, but also employed for other decorative purposes.
 Sashes were much less common., but we do see boys wearing them.
 Another decoraive item of some importance in Germany was tassles.
 Other itemd include belt buckles, belts, feathers, poms, and a number of other items.
 None of these items are exclusively German items, but belts and tassels were particularly popular in Germany.
 Belts are of course practical items, but we see quite a number of Germany boys wearing them as purely decorative items.

-We note German boys wearing a wide variety of juvenile suits.
-The most common by far was the sailor suit, but there were many other styles of suits we see Germany boys wearing.
+We note German boys wearing a wide variety of juvenile oufits, both sets and suits.
+The difference being that sets were done with blouses or to aesser extent shirts.
+Suits were done with jackets.
+The most common juvenile outfit by far was the sailor suit at least until after World War II.
+Sailor suits were called suits because the top and pants matched, but most were matching blouses and pants.
+Here some sailor suits were done with jackets, but most were blouse outfits.
+Other sets were butoon-on outfits.
+There were many other styles of suits we see Germany boys wearing.
 Here we are just considering the styles for younger boys once the boys were breeched.
 Unlike America, the Fauntleroy suit was not very popular in America, but we see a few boys wearing them.
 We do see a variety of velvet suits.
 Here we are just beginning to assess the different styles worn by younger boys.

 HBC is just beginning to archive inforamtion on the suits worn by German boys.
 Unlike American suits where we have some early catalogs, we do not yet have any information on German suits, other than available images.
 German boys at the turn of the 20th century commonly wore kneepants suits.
 After World War I (1914-18), short pants suits became increasingly common, although older noys might wear knicker suits.
 By the 1960s, boys were increasingly wearing long pants suits.
 We have little information on the style of suits, but we have noted souble breasted suits at the turn of the century.
 Single breasted suits, however were more common.
 More specific details on jacket styles are not yet available.